douhthood/vector_sample_code/data/PLSQL_batch_vectorize.md

 # Use PLSQL batch updates to vectorize your data

-- The number of rows to update could be huge, so do it in matches.
+- The number of rows to update could be huge, so do it in batches.
 - Use PLSQL BULK COLLECT and LIMIT to efficiently get batches of data
 - Use FORALL UPDATE for efficient batch updates
 - Commmit at batch boundaries